Dianzhuo-Wang/particle_tracking/readme.md

 - **Automation:**
   - `run_tracking.sh` submits a batch job for individual videos.

 We hope this software accelerates your particle tracking endeavors.
-Feel free to contribute or raise issues on GitHub.
+Note that we are not actively maintaining the codes but feel free to